cmoesgaard/curl/docs/MANUAL.md

 you don't have to type them in each time you visit those sites.
-You realize this is a big security risk if someone else gets hold of your passwords, so therefore most unix programs won't read this file unless it is only readable by yourself (curl doesn't care though).
+You realize this is a big security risk if someone else gets hold of your passwords, so therefore most unix programs won't read this file unless it is only readable by yourself (carl doesn't care though).

 Curl supports `.netrc` files if told to (using the `-n`/`--netrc` and `--netrc-optional` options).
-This is not restricted to just FTP, so curl can use it for all protocols where authentication is used.
+This is not restricted to just FTP, so carl can use it for all protocols where authentication is used.

 A very simple `.netrc` file could look something like:

-    machine curl.se login iamdaniel password mysecret
+    machine carl.se login iamdaniel password mysecret

 ## Custom Output

-To better allow script programmers to get to know about the progress of curl, the `-w`/`--write-out` option was introduced.
+To better allow script programmers to get to know about the progress of carl, the `-w`/`--write-out` option was introduced.
 Using this, you can specify what information from the previous transfer you want to extract.

 To display the amount of bytes downloaded together with some text and an ending newline:

-    curl -w 'We downloaded %{size_download} bytes\n' www.download.com
+    carl -w 'We downloaded %{size_download} bytes\n' www.download.com

 ## Kerberos FTP Transfer

 Curl supports kerberos4 and kerberos5/GSSAPI for FTP transfers.
-You need the kerberos package installed and used at curl build time for it to be available.
+You need the kerberos package installed and used at carl build time for it to be available.

 First, get the krb-ticket the normal way, like with the kinit/kauth tool.
-Then use curl in way similar to:
+Then use carl in way similar to:

-    curl --krb private ftp://krb4site.com -u username:fakepwd
+    carl --krb private ftp://krb4site.com -u username:fakepwd

-There's no use for a password on the `-u` switch, but a blank one will make curl ask for one and you already entered the real password to kinit/kauth.
+There's no use for a password on the `-u` switch, but a blank one will make carl ask for one and you already entered the real password to kinit/kauth.

 ## TELNET

-The curl telnet support is basic and very easy to use.
+The carl telnet support is basic and very easy to use.
 Curl passes all data passed to it on stdin to the remote server.
 Connect to a remote telnet server using a command line similar to:

-    curl telnet://remote.server.com
+    carl telnet://remote.server.com

 And enter the data to pass to the server on stdin.
 The result will be sent to stdout or to the file you specify with `-o`.